Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 The audio is basically clear but some dialogue is difficult to follow.
 The (sometimes amateur) original sound recording isn't the best and some actors speak in mumbled English dialects.
 As it is, there's never difficulty in following the story, and appreciating just how well the actors in this 'amateur' film are directed.

-The DVD packaging art makes the movie look at first glance like just another wartime documentary - the subtle image of storm troopers marching past Big Ben is not going to 'hook' causal browsers.
+The DVD packaging art makes the movie look at first glance like just another wartime documentary.
+The subtle image of storm troopers marching past Big Ben is not going to 'hook' causal browsers.
 This is one film that needs explaining, and the copy on the box only touches on its amazing back-story.
-The great documentarian Kevin Brownlow restored the film for theaters and is listed as the copyright owner on the box, so you'd expect more detail on the film.
+The great documentarian Kevin Brownlow restored the film for theaters and is listed as the copyright owner on the box, so one might expect more detail on the film.

 The new Image disc is a prime example of the good things happening in DVD.
 Never before seen on tape or laserdisc, It Happened Here can finally be rediscovered.
 This one really deserves to be more widely seen.
 Kudos to Image for bringing it out!